 In Paciello et al. (2019), a firm's sales depend on the mass of customers a that bought from it in the previous period.
 Each firm has a productivity z that evolves stochastically.
-Given customer base a, the mass of customers actually buying from the firm in the current period, $\mathcal{M}(a, p, z)$, depends additionally on the firm's price and its productivity.
+Given customer base a, the mass of customers actually buying from the firm in the current period, $\mathcal{M}(a, p, z)$ , depends additionally on the firm's price and its productivity.
 The (slightly simplified) pricing problem of a firm in Paciello et al. (2019) is subject to

-$$J(z,a) = \max{p} \mathcal{M}(a,p,z)\pi(p,z) + \beta E J(z',a')$$ where $\pi(p,z)$ are the firm's static profits per customer and ε is a random productivity shock.
+$$J(z,a) = \max{p} \mathscr{M}(a, p, z) \pi(p, z) + \beta E J(z', a')$$ where $\pi(p,z)$ are the firm's static profits per customer and $\varepsilon$ is a random productivity shock.
 Similar to my framework, there is a unique price p that maximizes the static profits.
 Furthermore, p also affects the dynamics of the state variable, the customer base.
 Similar to my framework, firms set the price below the static optimum in order to speed up the accumulation of the customer base.
+To derive tractable solutions, Paciello et al. (2019) assume that the growth rate of the customer base does not depend on the initial mass of customers, and that the law of motion of the customer base satisfies $\mathcal{M}(a, p, z) \equiv a\Delta(p, z)$ .
+Customers decide whether to switch to another firm subject to a stochastic search cost, leading to a customer outflow of $\mathscr{G}(p, z)$ .
+At the same time, customers of other firms choose to switch to the given firm, leading to a customer inflow $\mathscr{F}(p, z)$ .
+This setup leads to a law of motion for customer capital of